 Over the last 5 years, there have been significant developments in cloud-computing and AI.
 The Indian ecosystem has an abundance of young tech talent; which gives an India-origin company a great chance to leverage the advancement in the tech infrastructure and succeed in the downstream space sector.

-Drawing lessons from the IT boom and India's success with the Jamnagar refinery, Blue Sky is taking a spin on the model oil refinery to build a geospatial data refinery, focussing on sustainability and climate action.
+Drawing lessons from the IT boom and India's success with the Jamnagar refinery, Blue Sky is taking a spin on the model oil refinery to build a geospatial data refinery, focusing on sustainability and climate action.

-Our thesis is that everyone will interact with Blue Sky datasets everywhere in their life from retail product pricing to investment decisions to public policy to news reporting as climate-tech takes centre stage and environmental data powers the world.
+Our thesis is that everyone will interact with Blue Sky datasets everywhere in their life from retail product pricing to investment decisions to public policy to news reporting as climate-tech takes center stage and environmental data powers the world.